biicode/docs/biicode/reference/layouts.rst

 * ``.bii.db``: is a local cache, that allows us to optimize dependencies retrieval for your hives.
 It contains information about previously downloaded dependencies, with the main purpose of accelerating future retrievals.
 You **must not edit or delete this file** under any circumstances.
 * ``ignore.bii``: holds **default file filtering rules**.
 Its format is simmilar to a `.gitignore file <http://git-scm.com/docs/gitignore>`_, and indicates biicode **which files must be ignored** when processing and publishing your files.
 This configuration is applied hierarchically across all desdendant workspace folders, but can be overriden from any local block, creating custom specific configurations. :ref:`Learn more about ignore files following this link <ignore>`.
 * ``default_policies.bii``: holds your workspace default `policies <http://docs.biicode.com/en/latest/reference/policies.html>`_ configuration.
 These policies define **how dependencies are found and which versions are retrieved** to your local filesystem.
 The contents of this file are copied to your hive's ``policies.bii`` configuration file whenever you create a new hive.
 You can think of this file as a template policies configuration for your new hives.
-* ``environment.bii``: contains general **information about your development system and tools**, such as your operating system and installed compilers and IDEs.
-You can edit any tool path location if it is not present in your ``$PATH``.
-You can have, for instance, several IDEs defined in your environment.
-The contents of this file are eployed for generating specific settings for your hives.

 As we already know, the workspace folder is :ref:`the top-level container for all your hives<basic_concepts>`.
 Every single hive in your workspace as also a predefined folders structure that mus be observed, which is described below.